OCA/project/project_task_category/README.rst

 Project Task Category
 =====================

-This module extends the functionality of Project to add an unique mandatory category on the task and support filter and group.
+This module extends the functionality of Project to add Category field required on the Task with support filter and group by.

 Installation
 ============